Moya/Moya/docs/Targets.md

 Targets
 =======

 Using Moya starts with defining a target – typically some `enum` that conforms to the `TargetType` protocol.
 Then, the rest of your app deals *only* with those targets.
-Targets are some action that you want to take on the API, like "`FavouriteTweet(tweetID: String)`".
+Targets are some action that you want to take on the API, like "`FavoriteTweet(tweetID: String)`".

 Here's an example: